 Expertise and Activities

 My research interests include the rhetoric of health and medicine, science and technology studies, disability studies, bioethics, and environmental communication.
 My research focuses on the circulation of scientific and medical information in the public sphere, with an emphasis on the social and political dimensions of nonexpert engagement with science, medicine, and technology.
 Much of my work has explored the meaning of neuroscience, psychiatry, and mental disability in scientific and cultural contexts.
 These interests are best illustrated by my book American Lobotomy, which explores how representations of psychosurgery shaped the rise, fall, and return of lobotomy in US medicine, and the co-edited collection The Neuroscientific Turn, a collection of essays from humanists and scientists reflecting on the growth of the neuro-disciplines.
 More recently, my research focus has shifted from the brain to the ethics and politics of life.
-I am currently working on a book about biocentric environmental ethics and politics, and recently co-edited a collection on the theory and practice of biocitizenship.
+My most recent book, Every Living Thing, examines how life itself is used to create rhetorical and ethical connections between humans and other living creatures.

 - Ph.D.
 The Pennsylvania State University, 2008